How to Audit Your Website Analytics: Complete Checklist

 - Consent blocking conversion tracking

 Fix: Implement server-side conversion tracking.
 Ensure tracking fires before redirect.
 Test conversion flow with ad blocker enabled.
+Learn more about server-side tracking with GTM.

 Issue: SPA Tracking Problems